Baby on Time

 Risks of Sleep Apnea during pregnancy

 Because OSA carries serious risks for mother and baby, it’s important to know the signs and symptoms and help your partner be aware of what to look for.
 While lifestyle changes, such as sleeping on your side, avoiding excessive weight gain and establishing a consistent sleep schedule can help.
-If you suspect you might have OSA, consider having a discussion with your doctor about getting a sleep study.
-Home Sleep Studies and PSG (in lab sleep test) are available from many medical facilities.
-A sleep study will determine whether you have OSA and, if so, what the severity is.
+If you suspect you might have OSA, consider having a discussion with your doctor about getting a Home Sleep Test (HST).
+A home sleep test (HST) or lab sleep study (PSG) are available through many medical facilities and will determine whether you have OSA and, if so, what the severity is.

-For more information contact the Koala Center for Sleep & TMJ Disorders in City, State at Phone Number or website.
-Dr. Name provides treatment for Snoring and Sleep Apnea with a comfortable, convenient Dental Sleep Appliance.
+For more information contact the Koala® Center for Sleep and TMJ Disorders in Dunlap, IL at (309) 243-8980 or website.
+Dr. Rod Willey provides treatment for Snoring and Sleep Apnea with a comfortable, convenient Dental Sleep Appliance.
 Custom made TMJ Dental Orthotic Device/Splint are also available to treat Temporomandibular Joint Disorders (TMD).
+Visit Koala® and discover options you can live with.